BambiTP/RankedStatsCollector/README.md

 No need to change anything just do "python3 ctf_statistics.py" in the console and it will make a new folder with all the stats

+If you want to test the broken matches use test.py ask me for any info or help if you need it